jordane95/yologo/docs/doc.md

   * distinguish the case when the text is outside the logo or inside it and design different drawing strategy for the shape to alleviate the coverage problem

 * design more beautiful predefined shapes with ASCII char

+* handle the unk logo with automatic ASCII art generation